2013 Philippine gubernatorial elections: Aklan

 Incumbent governor Carlito Marquez is term-limited.
 Incumbent Congressman Florencio Miraflores is his party's nominee.

 Antique

 Incumbent governor Exequiel Javier is running for reelection.

 Capiz

-Incumbent governor Victor Tanco, Sr. is running for reelection.
+Incumbent governor Victor Tanco Sr. is running for reelection.

 Guimaras

 Incumbent governor Felipe Hilian Nava is running for reelection.

 Iloilo

-Incumbent governor Arthur Defensor, Sr. is running for reelection, His opponent is incumbent Congressman Ferjenel Biron.
+Incumbent governor Arthur Defensor Sr. is running for reelection, His opponent is incumbent Congressman Ferjenel Biron.

 Negros Occidental

-Incumbent governor Alfredo Marañon, Jr. successfully contested his reelection.
-His opponent was Vice Governor Genaro Alvarez, Jr.
+Incumbent governor Alfredo Marañon successfully contested his reelection.
+His opponent was Vice Governor Genaro Alvarez Jr.

 Central Visayas

 Bohol

 Incumbent governor Edgardo Chatto is running for reelection.

 Cebu

 Incumbent governor Gwendolyn Garcia is term-limited and running for Congress instead.
 Her brother Congressman Pablo John Garcia is her party and the National Unity Party's nominee.

 Negros Oriental

-Roel Degamo is the incumbent after the death of the former governor, the late Agustin Perdices, He will face incumbent Congresswoman Jocelyn Limkaichong and former finance secretary Margarito "Gary" Teves.
+Roel Degamo is the incumbent after the death of the former governor, the late Agustin Perdices, He will face incumbent Congresswoman Jocelyn Sy-Limkaichong and former finance secretary Margarito Teves.